flegrea/flegrea.github.io/events/itasec24.md

 ---
-title: Workshop on Generative AI for Addressing Advanced Persistent Threats
+title: Workshop on AI for addressing Advanced Persistent Threats (AI-APT)
 subtitle: |-
     co-located withe the Italian Conference on Cybersecurity (ITASEC24) April, 8th to 11th 2024, Salerno, Italy